Careers

 Location: 1600 16th Ave – Unit 1, Richmond Hill, Ontario

-• Manages a portfolio of partners (cash and non-cash programs)
+• Manages a portfolio of partners (cash and non-cash programs) in Africa

-• Informs strategic project, program and country planning and development
+• Informs strategic project, program and country planning

 • Plans, monitors and evaluates annual and multi-year projects

-• Conducts project monitoring and evaluation partner visits to our partners in Africa
+• Conducts project monitoring and evaluation partner visits

-• Works collaboratively with all members of the International Programs team and in support of the Director, International Program, and the leadership team
+• Works collaboratively with all members of the International Programs team and in support of the Director, International Program, and leadership team

-• Works with the Director, IP and the IP team to develop and execute strategies to promote continuous improvement of international programs through implementation of lessons learned and best practices
+• Works with the IP Director and the IP team to develop and execute strategies to promote continuous improvement of international programs through implementation of lessons learned and best practices

-• Supports the submission of concept notes and proposals (e.g. narrative, work plans, logical frameworks, budgets etc..)
+• Supports the submission of concept notes and proposals (e.g. narrative, work plans, logical frameworks, budgets etc.)

 Our ideal candidate would have:

-• 3+ years of relevant, practical experience in international development and/or humanitarian sector in a MEAL position
+• 5+ years of relevant, practical experience in international development and/or humanitarian sector in a MEAL position

 • Excellent oral and written communication skills